 A sale of his paintings in 1880 provided the artist with funds to go abroad.
 After a brief stay in London and six months of employment for a private patron in Frankfort, Harnett settled in Munich, where he remained for about three years.
 During this period, he frequently sent canvases back to the United States for exhibition and sale.
 He was also active in the Munich Kunstverein, although his application to attend the Munich Royal Academy was rejected.
 The European sojourn ended with a short stay in Paris before his return to New York in 1886.

 Harnett's late years were marked by greatly expanded commercial success, but also by increasingly debilitating bouts of illness.
 His larger works now brought prices of several thousand dollars, and his uncanny naturalism found wide appeal among newspaper writers and general viewers.
 Although relegated to the margins of the professional artistic community (he was never elected to the National Academy), his influence was great among late nineteenth-century still-life painters.
 Yet rheumatism and kidney disease often kept him from his easel for periods of several months.
 Harnett sought relief from his condition--in Hot Springs, Arkansas in late 1887 and in Wiesbaden, Germany in 1889--and was forced to check into New York City hospitals on at least four occasions.
 He died in New York Hospital in 1892.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Frankenstein, Alfred.
 After the Hunt, William Harnett and Other American Still Life Painters 1870-1900.
 Rev. ed.
 Berkeley, 1969.